EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 Yes, -90 to 90 and -180 to 180 are the valid ranges for latitude and longitude figures!

-If you don’t have lat/lng coordinates, I’m going to follow up this tutorial with [two approaches for getting this data](#follow-up-tutorial); for now, just fake it with some made-up numbers.

 Add this to your existing Sanity schema:

 ```typescript